NeoAobakweModibedi/NeoAobakweModibedi/README.md

 This is Neo's digital workbench—a hub for experiments and projects in **SQL**, **Data Visualization (Power BI, Matplotlib, Seaborn)**, **Machine Learning**, and **AI**.

 - **Mission**: Use data to boost efficiency, cut costs and risks, and spark innovation.
-- **Focus**: Exploring use cases, from personal finance (insurance, investment, budgeting, credit) to global markets.
+- **Focus**: Exploring use cases, from personal finance (insurance, investment, budgeting, credit) to global markets and more.
 - **Interests**: Building innovative systems, Exploratory Data Analysis (EDA), modeling, dashboards, and reporting.

 ---